orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - empty on .self, vs .self ref vs ref, ; selection of two boundaries.
 - Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another
 - Hence the difference between add/sub and a normal boolean.
 Is context.
 What add/sub is applied to; i.e. what effects it has.
-- "Measure of how hard something is to do in parallel (or in some other structure generally)" - differentiability of [[Project - Indexing existing Abstract Models (2024-2025?)]]
-- Compiles to a sequence of traversal checks?, and setting ops?, and arbitrary many of them make up a program.
 - It is ordered from one perspective, unordered from another.

 ##### "Superpose in more detail"
 back & into.self